RangerRick/blobile/README.md

 ## Feedback and Helping Out

+You can follow Blases Loaded [on Twitter](https://twitter.com/BlasesLoadedApp).
+I will generally post about updates and new features there.

 If you find bugs or have feature suggestions, please open an issue here on the GitHub project.

 Also, I lurk on the official Blaseball Discord, and there is a project channel for Blases Loaded development on the [Society for Internet Blaseball Research Discord](https://discord.gg/XTZRmcb).